SLL opens the regulator

 Please see how to support us here.

 Contrary to the received wisdom that we're all getting older and volunteers are fading away, we're pleased to say that we continue to find a steady stream of new recruits; our numbers are at least steady, and probably increasing.
 Their work makes up around 50% of the total manhours and reduce the cost of each project by maybe 25%.
-A fair number of our regulars come from London and the Midlands and drive past other heritage lines on their way to Herston, so we must be doing something right.
+A fair number of our regulars come from London and the Midlands and pass near other heritage lines on their way to Herston, so we must be doing something right.
 We certainly welcome all of our volunteers, and try to use their time and skills well.

 Volunteers in action

-Given the range of projects described above there will continue to be plenty of work for volunteers with all ranges of skill.
+Given the range of projects described above there will continue to be plenty of work for volunteers with all levels of skill.
 If you'd like to get involved why not drop into Herston and have a word with Willie Bath or Bob Bevis?
 There's more about volunteering here.

 34010 Sidmouth - Sponsor a Part